 - 1. Table A5 is a breakdown of the capital programme in relation to capital expenditure by municipal vote (multi-year and single-year appropriations); capital expenditure by functional classification; and the funding sources necessary to fund the capital budget, including information on capital transfers from national and provincial departments. - 2.
 The MFMA provides that a municipality may approve multi-year or single-year capital budget appropriations.
-In relation to multi-year appropriations, for 2020/21 R574 million has been allocated of the total R671.8 million capital budget, which totals 85 per cent.
-This allocation decreases slightly to R 501 million in 2021/22 and increases to R 545 million in 2022/23. - 3.
-Single-year capital expenditure has been appropriated at R 98 million for the 2020/21 financial year and reduces slightly over the MTREF to levels of R 93 million and increases to R 109 million respectively for the two outer years. - 4.
+In relation to multi-year appropriations, for 2022/23 R776.9 million has been allocated of the total R835 million capital budget, which totals 93 per cent.
+This allocation decreases slightly to R 734.8 million in 2023/24 and decreases slightly to R 729 million in 2024/25. - 3.
+Single-year capital expenditure has been appropriated at R 58.2 million for the 2022/23 financial year and decreases slightly over the MTREF to levels of R 56.2 million and then increases to R 78.2 million respectively for the two outer years. - 4.
 Unlike multi-year capital appropriations, single-year appropriations relate to expenditure that will be incurred in the specific budget year such as the procurement of vehicles and specialized tools and equipment.
-The budget appropriations for the two outer years are indicative allocations based on the departmental business plans as informed by the IDP and will be reviewed on an annual basis to assess the relevance of the expenditure in relation to the strategic objectives and service delivery imperatives of the City.
-For the purpose of funding assessment of the MTREF, these appropriations have been
+The budget appropriations for the two outer years are indicative allocations based on the departmental business plans as informed by the IDP and will be reviewed on an annual basis to assess the relevance of the expenditure in relation to t he strategic objectives and service delivery imperatives of the City.
+For the purpose of funding assessment of the MTREF, these appropriations have been included but no commitments will be incurred against single-year appropriations for the two outer-years.

-- included but no commitments will be incurred against single-year appropriations for the two outer-years. - 5.
-The capital programme is funded from national and provincial grants and transfers, borrowing and internally generated funds from current year surpluses.
-For 2020/21, capital transfers totals R 183.9 million (27 per cent) and decreases to R 154.8 million in the 2021/22 financial year (25 per cent).
-Borrowing has been provided at R 454 million over the MTREF with internally generated funding totaling R 331 million, R 296 million and R 327 million for each of the respective financial years of the MTREF.
+5. The capital programme is funded from national and provincial grants and transfers, borrowing and internally generated funds from current year surpluses.
+For 2022/23, capital transfers totals R 205 million (24.6 per cent) and decreases slightly to R 201 million in the 2023/24 financial year (25.4 per cent).
+Borrowing has been provided at R 390 million for 2022/23, R 413 million for 2023/24 and R 445 million for 2024/25.
+Internally generated funding totaling R 240 million, R 177 million and R 163 million for each of the respective financial years of the MTREF.